 Instructional design can be defined as the creation of instructional materials, modules or lessons.

-The instructional design process consists of determining the needs of the learners, defining the end goals and objectives of instruction, culminating assessment tasks, and designing teaching and learning activities o ensure the quality of instruction.
+The instructional design process consists of determining the needs of the learners, defining the end goals and objectives of instruction, designing and planning assessment tasks, and designing teaching and learning activities to ensure the quality of instruction.